Kyriosity/read-write/README+/software/ArcDeco/README+/01.Rationale/README.md

 A few of other <ins>rhetorical</ins> vs. <ins>open</ins> &thinsp;<mark><samp><b>W&thinsp;H&thinsp;Y</b></samp></mark>&thinsp; and &thinsp;<mark><samp><b>H&thinsp;O&thinsp;W</b></samp></mark>&thinsp; **tiles** are:

 * Why is experience rather an inhibitor of rapid development?
-* Why would the code obfuscate lucid domain logic for reviewers?
+* Why can the code obfuscate lucid domain logic for reviewers?
 * Why don't bright architecture ideas propagate to development?
 * Why is getting into big projects a headache and dread?
 * Why don't many good design decisions survive and how bad ones rematerialize in the next projects?